-NASA counts down to critical second test firing of huge SLS moon rocket
+NASA test firing of huge SLS moon rocket sets stage for maiden flight

-NASA and Boeing readied a gargantuan Space Launch System rocket for a second test firing in Mississippi Thursday to clear the way for a long-delayed maiden flight late this year or early next to kick off the space agency's Artemis moon program.
+NASA and Boeing test fired a gargantuan Space Launch System rocket for the second time Thursday, a full-duration eight-minute "hot fire" needed to clear the way for a long-delayed maiden flight late this year or early next to kick off the space agency's Artemis moon program.

-Two months after glitches cut short an initial attempt on January 16, the 21-story SLS core stage's four shuttle-heritage RS-25 main engines were expected to ignite one after the other, at 120 millisecond intervals, throttling up to a combined thrust of 1.6 million pounds.
-The two-hour test window opens at 3 p.m.
-EDT.
+Two months after glitches cut short an initial attempt on January 16, the 21-story SLS core stage's four shuttle-heritage RS-25 engines ignited at 120 millisecond intervals at 4:37 p.m.
+EDT, quickly throttling up to a combined thrust of 1.6 million pounds of thrust with an ear-splitting roar.

-Firmly locked down on a massive test stand at NASA's Stennis Space Center just east of New Orleans, the core stage's Aerojet Rocketdyne engines were expected to fire for up to eight minutes — the duration of an actual climb out of the atmosphere — consuming more than 700,000 gallons of liquid oxygen and hydrogen in the process.
+The white hot exhaust plumes instantly vaporized torrents of cooling water flooding the base of the massive B-2 test stand at NASA's Stennis Space Center in Mississippi, just east of New Orleans, sending huge clouds of steam billowing into a cloudless blue sky.

-The test run called for throttling the engines down and back up as they will be during an actual flight, testing the rocket's thrust vector control, or steering, system and monitoring how propellant tank pressures are maintained as the fuel level drops.
+The test run called for throttling the engines down and back up as they will be during an actual flight, testing the rocket's thrust vector control, or steering, system and monitoring how propellant tank pressures are maintained as the fuel level changes.

-Data from hundreds of sensors will reflect a wide variety of parameters, including critical vibration levels at different thrust settings.
+Data from hundreds of sensors were recorded throughout to precisely characterize a wide variety of parameters, including critical vibration levels at different thrust settings.
 The data will feed into 10 "detailed verification objectives," or DVOs, required to demonstrate the rocket is ready for flight.

-Mission managers said they expected to collect all the data needed in the first four minutes, but planned to let the engines run twice that long to simulate an actual climb to space and to monitor performance when the tanks are nearly empty and the rocket weighs a fraction of its initial 2.3 million pounds.
+Mission managers said they expected to collect all the data needed in the first four minutes or so, but they let the engines run twice that long to simulate an actual climb to space.
+That also allowed them monitor performance when the tanks are nearly empty and the rocket weighs a fraction of its initial 2.3 million pounds.

-"This is not by any means a vanilla firing the core stage," said Boeing SLS manager John Shannon.
+"This is not by any means a vanilla firing the core stage," Boeing SLS program manager John Shannon said before the test.
 "Since it's a highly instrumented vehicle, we're taking that opportunity to do some very aggressive maneuvers of the thrust vector control system. ...
 It's going to stress the vehicle.

 "Our primary goal is to not only get the hot fire data, but also to protect the stage (for use as) the first flight article.
 So we're kind of threading a needle here between keeping the vehicle safe and gathering this data."